PAA-NCIC/GSWITCH/docs/index.md

 # GSWITCH
 GSWITCH is a pattern-based algorithmic autotuning system that dynamically switched to the suitable optimization variants with negligible overhead.
 Specifically, It is a CUDA library targeting the GPU-based graph applications, it supports both vertex-centric or edge-centric abstractions.
-By far, GSWITCH can automatically determine the suitable optimization variants in Direction (push, pull), data-structure (Bitmap, Queue), Load-Balance (TWC, WM, CM, STRICT, 2D-partition), Stepping (Increase, Decrease, Remain), and Kernel Fusion (Standalone, Fused).
+By far, GSWITCH can automatically determine the suitable optimization variants in Direction (push, pull), data-structure (Bitmap, Sorted Queue, Unsorted Queue), Load-Balance (TWC, WM, CM, STRICT, 2D-partition), Stepping (Increase, Decrease, Remain), and Kernel Fusion (Standalone, Fused).
 The fast optimization transition of GSWITCH is based on a machine learning model trained from 600+ real graphs from the [network repository](http://networkrepository.com).
 The model can be resued by new applications, or be retrained to adapt to new architectures.
 In addition, GSWITCH provides succinct programming interface which hides all low-level tuning details.
 Developers can implements their graph applications with high performance in just ~100 lines of code.